Impact of the Middle East Conflict on Inbound Travel to Germany

 Europe

-• A key uncertainty remains whether undecided travelers will increasingly opt for domestic holidays.
+• It remains to be seen whether undecided travelers will increasingly opt for holidays in their home country.

-• Implications for the GNTB market activities: targeted communication of Germany’s very strong value for money compared to competing destinations, along with an increased focus on promoting rail travel as an attractive alternative.
+• Implications for GNTB market activities: targeted communication of Germany’s strong value for money compared to competing destinations, along with an increased focus on promoting rail travel as an attractive alternative.

-• The Netherlands and Belgium remain key source markets for stabilizing inbound tourism to Germany during the crisis: a GNTB study from March shows increased travel intentions to Germany in the Netherlands, rising from 32% (September 2025) to 37% (March 2026), and in Belgium from 17% to 23%.
+• The Netherlands and Belgium remain key source markets for stabilizing inbound tourism to Germany during the crisis: a GNTB study from March shows increased travel intentions to Germany in the Netherlands from 32% (September 2025) to 37% (March 2026), and in Belgium from 17% to 23%.

 • Positive platform dynamics for Germany between March and early April: gross bookings +8.2%, travelers +3.7%, flight ticket bookings +24%.

-• Rising transport and energy costs remain a challenge, particularly for air and car travel (car share: 44%).
-However, Germany benefits from strong rail connectivity to key neighbouring markets.
+• Rising transport and energy costs remain a burden: higher flight prices due to jet fuel costs as well as increasing cost pressure in car travel (44% share).
+However, Germany benefits from strong rail connections to key nearby markets.

-Sources: GNTB Market Intelligence, ETC, EUROCONTROL, Expedia Insights, Amadeus/ ForwardKeys by Forward Data S.L.U. (all rights reserved), IPK World Travel Monitor, MKG Consulting, MMGY TravelSAT, Oxford Economics Limited, 2026, Statistisches Bundesamt, Tourism Economics (BL Forecast 2026 vs. 2025; USA, CN, IN, CA, JP, BR, IL), Tripadvisor Insights, UN Tourism, Financial Times, Associated Press, MMGY's 2026 Portrait of American Travelers™ "Spring Edition"
+Sources: GNTB Market Intelligence, ETC, EUROCONTROL, Expedia Insights, Amadeus/ ForwardKeys by Forward Data S.L.U. (all rights reserved), IPK World Travel Monitor, MKG Consulting, MMGY TravelSAT, Oxford Economics Limited, 2026, Statistisches Bundesamt, Tourism Economics (BL Forecast 2026 vs. 2025; USA, CN, IN, CA, JP, BR, IL), Tripadvisor Insights, UN Tourism, Financial Times, Associated Press, MMGY's 2026 Portrait of American Travelers™ "Spring Edition", IAE Oil Market Report European Jet Fuels, Deutsche Bahn, The Guardian.

 Statements from international GNTB key accounts